stanimirovn/docs-redis/README.md

 ### Master - Use for next unreleased version

-**NOTE:** The **1.14** branch is not yet released, and the **master** branch is for 1.15.
-Therefore, the edge pipeline publishes both
-1.14 and 1.15 docs.
-When 1.14 releases, it will be moved to the production pipeline.

 All documentation for the next unreleased version of Redis is in `master`.

 Always make changes you want carried forward in the master branch.
 This includes: